About Gasbusters

 Why Banning Gas-Powered Leaf Blowers Matters

-Gas-powered leaf blowers generate noise levels that can result in hearing loss and tinnitus for operators.
+The Centers for Disease Control and Prevention (CDC) indicates that noise-induced hearing loss is the only type of hearing loss that is fully preventable.
+Gas-powered leaf blowers generate noise levels that can result in tinnitus for operators.
+Chronic noise exposure may also elevate the risk of heart attacks and strokes due to its impact on cardiovascular health.
+Studies have linked untreated hearing loss to increased anxiety, depression, loneliness, stress and dementia.
 Mitigating noise-induced hearing loss is both straightforward and cost-effective.
 If the sound intensity sounds loud, it’s too loud and poses a risk to auditory health.

 5. Leaf blowers’ forceful gusts of wind damage lawns, gardens and beneficial insects and animals including pollinators.